gc5k/EigenGWASRshiny/README.md

 ~~~
 All platforms support.

-Online analytic tool is now available at www.eigengwas.com.
+Online tool is now available at www.eigengwas.com.